Strengthening families and communities through music

 Juicebox Series (5 of 61) small file.jpeg

-The series is a made-for-kids program which introduces young ears to classical music and other genres through fun and explorative performances.
+The Music JuiceBox Series is a made-for-kids program which introduces young ears to music through fun and explorative performances.

 Promoting a love for music while encouraging life-long creativity and artistic growth, the Music JuiceBox Series creates relevant ways to connect the arts with young generations.

-The series is offered free of charge to elementary schools around the Clark County School District.
-Our program has proudly reached over 12,000 fourth and fifth graders across 56 schools—most Title I schools—in small assembly sizes of 150 and fewer.
+Our program has proudly reached over 12,500 fourth and fifth graders across 56 schools—majority Title I schools—in small assembly sizes of 150 and fewer.

 MusicLive.jpg

-Notes with a Purpose is dedicated to bringing music to far-reaching places.
-NWP partnered with the Las Vegas Rescue Mission, a homeless shelter, food pantry, and recovery program in downtown Las Vegas (this program was formerly called Wednesdays Live at the Mission).
-Students performers are provided opportunities to develop altruism, community awareness, confidence in public speaking, and satisfaction in their own artistic endeavors.
-Read about two experiences below.
+Notes with a Purpose is dedicated to bringing music to far-reaching places, including the Las Vegas Rescue Mission, a homeless shelter, food pantry, and recovery program in downtown Las Vegas.
+Students performers are provided opportunities to develop altruism, community awareness, confidence in public speaking, couple with satisfaction in their own artistic endeavors.

 “Being a part of Mission: Music Live is the best opportunity I have ever received as a musician and as a person.
 My involvement has thoroughly changed my perspective on life, showing me what music can truly do for an individual.”